-- Also comes with an exfoliating brush attachment for the face
+- Also comes with a facial exfoliating brush attachment

-- Wide epilation head makes will pluck hair more efficiently
+- The wide epilation head will pluck hair more efficiently

 - One of the more expensive options in the market

-- Wide epilation head won’t work as well on areas like the lip/chin and bikini area
+- The epilation head won’t work as well on areas like the lip/chin and bikini area

 Great for the Body, Face and Bikini Area: Braun Silk Epil 7 7-561